 The HRA is administered by Humana's SNP Care Management team and is a CMS requirement.
-The chart below can help you clearly see the key similarities and differences between the 3 assessments at a glance.
+The chart below can help you clearly see the key similarities and differences between the 2 assessments at a glance.

-HRA MEMBER CARE ASSESSMENT BOLD GOAL SOCIAL DETERMINANTS OF HEALTH ASSESSMENT WHAT IT IS Formal survey with data capture for SNP members Optional survey with data capture for new MA members Informal survey without data capture for any Humana member WHAT IT'S USED FOR To identify gaps in care and needs for member individualized care plan and collect beneficiary health status information To identify barriers to social determinants of health and identify member health and wellness needs To identify barriers to social determinants of health QUANTITY OF QUESTIONS 19 10+ 5 TIME IT TAKES TO COMPLETE 10-15 minutes 10-15 minutes 10 minutes WHEN IT IS ADMINISTERED Within 90 days of enrollment Within 30 days of enrollment Can be administered any time past 30 days of enrollment.
-Humana recommends completing this at 60- and 90-day check-ins and quarterly after that as members' circumstances can change quickly.
-WHO ADMINISTERS IT Humana's SNP Care Management team Agent Agent WHAT HAPPENS POST- ASSESSMENT Humana's SNP Care Management will conduct a 45-60-minute follow- up call and create a personalized care plan.
+HRA MEMBER CARE ASSESSMENT WHAT IT IS Formal survey with data capture for SNP members Optional survey with data capture for new MA members WHAT IT'S USED FOR To identify gaps in care and needs for member individualized care plan and collect beneficiary health status information To identify barriers to social determinants of health and identify member health and wellness needs QUANTITY OF QUESTIONS 19 10+ TIME IT TAKES TO COMPLETE 10-15 minutes 10-15 minutes WHEN IT IS ADMINISTERED Within 90 days of enrollment Within 30 days of enrollment WHO ADMINISTERS IT Humana's SNP Care Management team Agent WHAT HAPPENS POST- ASSESSMENT Humana's SNP Care Management will conduct a 45-60 minute follow-up call and create a personalized care plan.
 Agent should connect member to resources when available.
 Humana teams may reach out to offer additional support to the member.
-Agent should connect member to resources when available.
-Agent can connect with Humana if additional assistance is needed.